Backtester Suite (Plug & Play)

 For the Algorithm Builders, you won't have anything to do - this is already included.

-This is not magic, neither is sorcery, but certainly is way beyond the most remarkable technical trading tool we've ever developed on TradingView (even across all brokers we know).
+This is not magic, nor is sorcery, but certainly is way beyond the most remarkable technical trading tool we've ever developed on TradingView (even across all brokers we know).

 Unconnect/Hide your Backtest Engine